glouppe/info8006-introduction-to-ai/lecture8.md

 That is,
 $$\pi^\*(s) = \arg \max\_{a} \sum\_{s'} P(s'|s,a) V(s').$$

-Therefore, we can derive optimal policies provided we can estimate the utilities of states.
+Therefore, we can extract the optimal policy provided we can estimate the utilities of states.

 .footnote[Image credits: [CS188](http://ai.berkeley.edu/lecture_slides.html), UC Berkeley.]